 The Capital Improvement Project will enhance our facilities for 21st Century learning and address health & safety and infrastructure needs throughout the district.
 The project totals $40,795,000 and will bring needed improvements to the District’s buildings, academic programs, classrooms, security controls, roadways, parking lots, and athletic fields through renovations, construction, and equipment purchases.
-Construction is expected to begin in the summer of 2020.
-View Project Scope of Work.
+Due to the COVID-19 health crisis the start date for the project was postponed until October, 2020.

-Doing this work as a capital project makes it eligible for 69.5% NYS Building Aid.
-Because this is a capital project, NYS State Building Aid is expected to reimburse the District 69.5 cents for every eligible dollar spent on this project.
+Doing this work as a capital project made it eligible for 69.5% NYS Building Aid.
+Because this was a capital project, NYS State Building Aid is expected to reimburse the District 69.5 cents for every eligible dollar spent on this project.

 Funding for the project will come from $4 million the District has set aside in a Capital Reserve Fund, and from issuing bonds that the District will repay over a 15-year period.
 The average single-family homeowner is estimated to see a property tax increase of $8.41 per month to cover the costs not paid for by the Capital Reserve Fund and State aid.